pkulchenko/fullmoon/README.md

 referencing that route when its URL needs to be generated based on specific parameter values.
-Provided `makePath` function accepts either a route name or a route URL itself as well as the parameter table and will return a path with populated parameter placeholders:
+Provided `makePath` function accepts either a route name or a route URL itself as well as the parameter table and returns a path with populated parameter placeholders:

 ```
 fm.setRoute("/user/:name", handlerName)